 Faster | Chart | Table | Photo |

-The response time at its max refresh rate of 144Hz is incredible.
+The response time at its max refresh rate of 144Hz is excellent.
 The recommended overdrive setting is 'Normal' as it results in crisp motion and minimal blur with almost no overshoot.
 The 'Fast' and 'Faster' settings result in too much overshoot and motion blur.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |